1. Submission procedure and workflow

 Peer Community Journal requires new names, new combinations, or replacement names to be registered into the International Plant Names Index (IPNI).

-The LSIDs (Life Science Identifiers) obtained from the IPNI should be listed under the new names in the Systematics or Results section.
-And the following text should be added in the Methods section:
+The LSIDs (Life Science Identifiers) obtained from the IPNI should be listed under the new names in the Systematics or Results section and the following text should be added in the Methods section:

 "The electronic version of this article conforms with the requirements of the International Code of Nomenclature for algae, fungi, and plants (ICN).
 Hence the new names and nomenclatural acts contained herein are effectively published under that Code from the electronic edition alone.
 In addition, new names contained in this work have been submitted to the International Plant Names Index (IPNI), from where they will be made available to the Global Names Index.
-The IPNI LSIDs can be resolved and the associated information viewed through any standard web browser by appending the LSID to the prefix https://ipni.org/.
+The IPNI LSIDs can be resolved, and the associated information can be viewed through any standard web browser by appending the LSID to the prefix https://ipni.org/.
 The electronic edition of this work is archived and available from the following digital repositories: Peer Community Journal and CLOCKSS."

 For fungi